Faculty and Staff Training and Workshops

 Instructional Technologies Training

-ITT training are listed under four different categories, which are offered year-round for all Faculty and Staff.
+ITT training is listed under four different categories, which are offered year-round for all Faculty and Staff.
 Choose the category that you are interested in and register.
 IMPORTANT NOTE: Please sign up for any classes at least 24 hours prior to the scheduled time.
 Late registration will not be processed

 View All ITT Class Offerings and descriptions: